johnkstockton/johnkstockton.github.com/_posts/2013-01-04-spark-unit-test.md

     [info]   Cause: java.net.BindException: Address already in use [info]   at sun.nio.ch.Net.bind(Native Method)

-We found the solution to this problem in the unit tests in spark:
+We found the solution to this problem in the unit tests in Spark:

      // To avoid Akka rebinding to the same port, since it doesn't unbind immediately on shutdown System.clearProperty("spark.master.port")